abir8/facebook-login/README.md

 class FacebookController extends Controller
 {
     /**
-     * Redirect the user to the GitHub authentication page.
+     * Redirect the user to the facebook authentication page.
      *
      * @return Response
      */